 Lori Schroeder Haslem named Associate Dean, Stephen Bailey named Director of Center for Research and Advanced Study

 April 14, 2009

-Knox College has appointed Lori Schroeder Haslem, associate professor of English, to the position of associate dean of the College.
+Knox College has appointed Lori Haslem, associate professor of English, to the position of associate dean of the College.
 She will succeed Stephen Bailey who has served as associate dean since 1984 -- the longest serving associate dean in Knox's history.
 Bailey has been appointed director of Knox's new Center for Research and Advanced Study.
 Both appointments are effective January 1, 2010.

 As associate dean, Haslem will work with Lawrence Breitborde, dean of the College and vice president for academic affairs, in the areas of academic advising, the College Honor Code, and other programs.

 "Professor Haslem is recognized by her colleagues and students as an excellent scholar and teacher and an informed campus citizen," Breitborde said.
 "She will bring all her energy, talent, and good judgment to this position, and I look forward to working with her."